DonovanLoSg/cleaning-dsolutions/README.md

 It will toggle between ascending sort and descending sort.
 Pagination is also applied to the table.
-By default, it will show 10 entries per page, but users can choose to increase it or decrease it, by changing the options on the top left hand corner of the table.
+By default, it will show 10 entries per page, but users can choose to increase it or decrease it, by changing the options on the top left-hand corner of the table.
-The bottom left of the table indicates which are teh entries showing. bottom right of teh table shows which page the users are on and the users can navigator through thte pages here.
+The bottom left of the table indicates which are the entries being displayed in the table.
+Bottom-right of the table shows which page the users are on and the users can navigator through the pages here.
 There is a search field on the top right of the table, this allows user to do a refined search within the entries listed.

 ## Reference Table for the Cleaning Location

 The cleaning locations uses a reference table to limit variations of entries.
-This helps to group the articles easily without much data cleaning.
+This helps to group the articles easily without rounds of data cleaning.
 The reference table can be access and managed in the Administrator Access area.
 Deleting entries from the reference tables will not affect the existing entries.
-This table provide options to select from during creation, edition and search.
+This table provides options to select from during creation, edition and search.
-The user can only selected one cleaning locations for each articles.
+The user can only selected one cleaning locations for each article.
 More than one options can be selected to be criteria of performing a search.

 ## Online HTML Editor

-The main content of the article can be formmatted.
+The main content of the article can be format.
-An online HTML editor is embeded in the page for creation and edition of the articles.
+An online HTML editor is embedded in the page for creation and edition of the articles.

 ## Article Commenting

-A member will be able to leave a comments on the article he viewing.
+A member will be able to leave a comments on the article he viewed.
 He can also edit his own comments at a later time.
 The comments given by different uses for an article are kept in a list accessible by clicking "View Comments'.